DIG-Kaust/conda_envs/README.md

 # CondaEnvs KAUST
 Set of conda environments for KAUST linux machines and clusters at KAUST.

+First of all install Miniconda following instructions at: `https://github.com/kaust-rccl/ibex-miniconda-install`

 For each environment, an `environment_$ENVNAME.yml` file is provided alonside with a shell installation script  `install_$ENVNAME.sh`.